dkfriend07/test-smart-tutorial/source/index.html.md

 **fhir-client.min.js**

-Located in the lib folder, this is a minified version of [fhir-client.js](https://github.com/smart-on-fhir/client-js) which is an open source library designed to assist with FHIR's OAUTH2 and resource transactions.
+Located in the lib folder, this is a minified version of <a href="https://github.com/smart-on-fhir/client-js" target="_blank">fhir-client.js</a> which is an open source library designed to assist with FHIR's OAUTH2 and resource transactions.

 It provides apis to get authorization tokens, provide information about the user and patient record in context, and issue API calls to fetch FHIR resources.
 This tutorial will lead you through the basics of building a SMART app using the JavaScript client.

-Additional documentation on fhir-client.js can be found [here](http://docs.smarthealthit.org/clients/javascript/).
+Additional documentation on fhir-client.js can be found <a href="http://docs.smarthealthit.org/clients/javascript/" target="_blank">here</a>.

 <aside class="notice">
 This tutorial is designed to have a minimal footprint so we made the decision to directly include the minified version of fhir-client.js for simplicity.
 For your production applications we'd recommend pulling in fhir-client.js using npm or some other package manager to easily keep your application up to date.